 DO: play along!
 Sometimes it can be awkward to play-act in these scenarios, but do your best to get into character.

 DON’T: step outside your scope of practice.
 Interviewers are not trying to see how good of a doctor you are.
-They are evaluating what communication and personal skills you possess.
+They are evaluating your communication skills and ability to demonstrate empathy.

 5 | PRACTICE!